MedericThom/MedericThom/README.md

 <div align="center">

-*AI as a tool, my passion as the drive, together we go further.*
+*AI as a tool, my passion as the drive - together we go further.*

 </div>